spree/spree-guides/content/v2.2/integration/endpoints/rlm_integration.md

 you need to add `upc` and `rlm_sku` attributes to `Spree::Variant` class.
 Both attributes are Strings.

 ***
-For details on how to customize your store read the [Custom Attributes Tutorial](/integration/custom_attributes_tutorial.html)
+For details on how to customize your store read the <%= link_to "Custom Attributes Tutorial", "integration/custom_attributes_tutorial" %>
 ***